 How we’re run

-For a long time, Rob and I have done this out of our own pocket.
-This year, Exeter City Council has pledged it’s support behind us, allowing us to spend more time working with and on behalf of the tech community.
+For a long time, we have done this out of our own pocket.
+In 2017 Exeter City Council has pledged it’s support behind us, allowing us to spend more time working with and on behalf of the tech community.

 Bio: Kris Sum